ptrrrrk/patrik_portfolio/README.md

 # Patrik's Data Science Portfolio Streamlit App

 This is the source code for my portfolio webapp.
+If you wish to use it as a template feel free, make sure to check out the dependencies.
-You can check out the app itself here:
+- You can check out the app itself here: https://keszoczepatrik.streamlit.app/
-This is my LinkedIN in case you want to get in touch:
-You can find me also on Kaggle:
+- You can find me also on Kaggle: https://www.kaggle.com/patrikkeszcze